Digital Logistics Market Size and Share

 By Deployment Mode: Cloud maintains decisive lead

-Cloud platforms accounted for a 58% digital logistics market share in 2024 and will grow at a 23.5% CAGR through 2030.
-Scalability, rapid deployment and global accessibility make cloud architectures the default choice for omnichannel logistics networks.
+Cloud platforms accounted for a 58% share of the digital logistics market in 2024 and are expected to grow at a 23.5% CAGR through 2030.
+Scalability, rapid deployment, and global accessibility make cloud architectures the default choice for omnichannel logistics networks.
 Companies report deployment cycles 35% faster and total cost of ownership 42% lower than on-premise alternatives, underscoring the economic rationale for migration.
-Security once hampered adoption, but enterprise-grade encryption, zero-trust frameworks and sovereign-cloud options have alleviated most concerns.
+Security once hindered adoption, but enterprise-grade encryption, zero-trust frameworks, and sovereign cloud options have alleviated most concerns.

 Hybrid models persist in highly regulated verticals where data-residency rules apply, yet edge-to-cloud architectures now satisfy real-time processing demands without relinquishing governance.
 North America leads with 67% cloud adoption, closely followed by Europe at 63%.
 Emerging markets are catching up as bandwidth improves and hyperscalers launch new regional zones.
 On-premise deployments will continue to serve niche use cases involving ultra-low-latency robotics or proprietary legacy hardware, but their share of the digital logistics market size is projected to contract steadily.